Praveen91299/models/README.md

 # models
- covid and other models for fun
- Main live script has the important stuff explained.
-If you wish to contribute, continue that and save other stuff separately as required.
+ covid and other models for fun main_script_live.mlx has the important stuff explained.
+If you wish to contribute, be my guest!

+ Python and jupyter notebooks are also welcome.

+ This repository currently contains:
+ 1) MATLAB file with two models, a basic infection spread and a 'zombie' spread where the infected actively seeks out uninfected.